tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 In requests IPROTO_REQUEST_TYPE will be followed by IPROTO_SELECT etc.
 In responses Response-Code-Indicator will be followed by IPROTO_OK etc.

 The BODY has the details of the request or response.
-In rare cases, for example for the  :ref:`IPROTO_PING <box_protocol-ping>` request, it is empty.
+In a request, it can be absent.
+Responses will contain the BODY anyway even if it is a :ref:`IPROTO_PING <box_protocol-ping>` request.

 Have a look at file
 `xrow.c <https://github.com/tarantool/tarantool/blob/master/src/box/xrow.c>`_